 Consumer electronics for AR/VR/MR emerging from gaming industry are very attractive for industrial use.
 These devices are becoming technically more viable, cheaper and providing new possibilities for users at the factories.
 At the same time, cognitive services using speech interfaces are becoming "intelligent" or applicable.
 Several such devices are about to become available.
 In the same way, there are reasonably priced AR/VR/MR kits from the gaming industry with good frameworks.
 They will enable fast prototyping.
-The recent commercial release of, e.g., Google Glass 2.0 for business use reflects the current trend.
+The recent commercial release of, e.g., Google Glass 2.0 for business use reflects the current trend as well as Microsoft HoloLens version 2 is targeted more to enterprises than individual consumers.